What is an Ethical Safari? Redefining Wildlife Tourism and Conservation in South Africa

 Wildlife tourism is one of the fastest-growing industries in South Africa, drawing millions of visitors each year eager to experience the country’s incredible biodiversity and wildlife heritage.
-However, this surge in tourism brings significant challenges, particularly when balancing the needs of wildlife conservation with the demands of tourists and safari travelers.
+However, this surge in tourism brings significant challenges, particularly when balancing the needs of wildlife conservation with the demands of tourists and safari travellers.

 In response to increasing strain from tourism, poaching, and a lack of funding (especially in government-owned reserves), the concept of an “Ethical Safari” has emerged.
 This form of wildlife tourism prioritises the well-being of animals and the sustainability of ecosystems while still offering visitors an authentic and enriching wildlife experience.